U-Next: History

-Launched as GyaO Next
+Launch of Gyao Next and independence (2006–2009)

-In June 2006, Usen began a project to investigate the possibility of watching GyaO, an advertising-supported video on demand (AVOD) service for PCs owned by the company, on television.
-GyaO, which was later operated by Yahoo!
+In June 2006, Usen began a project to investigate the possibility of watching Gyao, an advertising-supported video on demand (AVOD) service for PCs owned by the company, on television.
+Gyao, which was later operated by Yahoo!
 Japan and terminated its services in 2023, was one of the most influential platforms in Japan's online video distribution market at the time.

-On February 1, 2007, Usen started selling GyaO Plus, a set-top box that allowed users to watch GyaO on their televisions.
-At the time, the set-top box had internet connectivity, but could only be used to watch GyaO.
+On February 1, 2007, Usen started selling Gyao Plus, a set-top box that allowed users to watch Gyao on their televisions.
+At the time, the set-top box had internet connectivity, but could only be used to watch Gyao.

+On June 1, 2007, Gyao Next (stylized as GyaO NEXT), a pay-per-view video distribution service using the Gyao Plus set-top box, was launched.
+Unlike the PC-based Gyao, which was available for free, Gyao Next cost 3,900 yen to 4,950 yen per month in addition to an initial cost and the set-top box fee (rental or purchase).
+At its launch, the service offered approximately 12,000 titles, predominantly consisting of karaoke tracks, with plans to rapidly expand its video library.
+The service quickly gained traction, surpassing 10,000 subscribers within its first month.
+The user base primarily consisted of singles in their 20s and 30s, notably skewing more female than the PC version of Gyao.
+Usen actively marketed the service as an alternative to traditional video rental stores, heavily promoting it through direct sales and bundling it with their broadband internet subscriptions.

+Usen deliberately designed the two services to serve different purposes.
+Gyao refreshed its catalog every 10 days to two weeks and was primarily viewed individually, while Gyao Next functioned as a comprehensive archive designed for shared viewing in the living room.
+As a result, there was little overlap between the two services in terms of their user base.